-Saint Francis of Assisi College, in great momentum and known for its culture of excellence, continues to provide quality In 2017, SFAC formally created an administrative cluster called the Academic Council in response to an increasing Franciscan population throughout its nine (9) campuses.
+Saint Francis of Assisi College, in great momentum and known for its culture of excellence, continues to provide quality In 2017, SFAC formally created an administrative cluster called the Academic Council in response to an increasing Franciscan population throughout its eight (8) campuses.
 This strategic move was driven by the President’s desire to strengthen the Franciscan academics and to deliver up-to-date, meaningful, proactive and value laden quality education.

-The Four-Fold Area of Concern of the Academic Team
+The Four-Fold Function of the Academic Council

 Curriculum and Instruction

 This area of concern encompasses the bulk of the work of the Academic Team.
 The team is tasked to review, update, improve and contextualize the curriculum.
 The team also ensures that the curriculum is appropriately translated into teaching guides, daily learning plans, assessment, projects, co-curricular activities, etc.